merdok/homebridge-miot/README.md

     - *timeout* - [optional] set a custom request timeout in milliseconds. **Default: 5000**
 #### General device configuration fields
 - `name` [required]
-Name of the accessory.
+The name of the accessory.
 - `ip` [required]
-ip address of your device.
+The ip address of your device.
 - `token` [required]
 The token of your device.
 - `deviceId` [optional]